The Benches are Here!

-In January, you'll step back into the early history of the region when you visit the Friends' window near the library's service desk.
-We're proud to showcase the DANA Adobe at Historic Rancho Nipomo.
+In January, we stepped back into the early history of the region in the Friends' window near the library service desk.
+We were proud to showcase the DANA Adobe at Historic Rancho Nipomo.

-The exhibit shares information about the Chumash, Spanish, Meixican, and California Territorial periods as well as the natural environment.
+The exhibit shared information about the Chumash, Spanish, Mexican, and California Territorial periods as well as the natural environment.
 Rancho Nipomo once comprised about 48,800 acres.
 Today, the Dana Adobe at Historic Rancho Nipomo manages 137 acres, including nearly 5 miles of hiking trails.

-Please check out the display, where you can discover local history, and visit the Dana Adobe at 671 Oakglen Avenue in Nipomo.
+For more information on a vital part of Nipomo's history, visit the Dana Adobe at 671 Oakglen Avenue in Nipomo.
 To learn more about the Dana Adobe, guided tours, cultural events, and other programs, visit www.danaadobe.org.

 COZY UP to some good books this winter!